hasan75/hit-the-trail-website-client/README.md

 - Full Website is a Full Stack webapp built by react.
 - Several components are added and differentiated for React Component Practice Purpose
+- A travel web site where user can login, register.
+- User can explore the tour packages, book packages, update booking information, see bookings lists.
+- Admin can add products, edit, and delete products.
+- Technologies : React, React-Bootstrap, Firebase Authentication, MongoDB, Express JS, CSS

 ---